kylemath/gitBash/catalogue_metadata.md

 Notes:
 - `kind` overrides topic-based detection.
 Use `project`, `longform`, `page`, or new kinds when needed.
 - `screenshot` can reference the auto-generated PNG that `gir` already captures; raw GitHub URLs also work.
+- `tags` are used for filtering/organizing (previously split between `categories` and `tags`, now unified)
+- Both `categories` and `tags` fields are written to the JSON for backwards compatibility, but you only need to think about "tags"
 - Fields you omit will be inferred (e.g., `id`, `title`, `demoUrl`).

 ## 2. Ensure a Screenshot Exists